nowtv-web/BackstopJS/README.md

 Once the test bitmaps are generated, a report comparing the most recent test bitmaps against the current reference bitmaps will run.
 Significant differences will be detected and shown.

+### generating xunit reports

+    $ gulp junit

+This will take the results of gulp test and save them to an xml file: `compare/results.xml`.

+It requires canvas to be installed, which requires various other dependencies.
+More information [here](https://github.com/Automattic/node-canvas/wiki).

 ### testing SPAs and AJAX content